Another-SCOM-Admin/InstallSCOMAgent/README.md

 View this readme in RAW so the folder structure makes sense.

-Usage:
-InstallSCOMAgent -uninstall
-InstallSCOMAgent -install2016
+Run script with 1 of 3 parameters:
-InstallSCOMAgent -install2019
+InstallSCOMAgent -uninstall, -install2016, -install2019

 This script will also upgrade any 2012 or 2016 agent to the next version.
 It will not downgrade clients.